i Phone Tips For Photographing Your Children Around the Christmas Tree

 iPhone Tips For Photographing Your Children Around the Christmas Tree

 Christmas is a magical time to capture memories with your family, especially around the glowing Christmas tree.
-As a family & newborn photographer in Surrey, I want to share my top tips to help you take stunning photos of your children this Christmas using your iPhone.
+As a Family Photographer in Surrey & Hampshire, I want to share my top tips to help you take stunning photos of your children this Christmas using your iPhone.

 1. Timing is Everything: Use Natural Light When Possible

-While the twinkling tree lights are enchanting, natural light will help your photos shine without adding harsh shadows or graininess.
+While the twinkling tree lights are pretty, natural light will help your photos shine without adding harsh shadows or graininess.

-- Evening Tip: Embrace the cosy glow of the tree lights by turning off other overhead lights for a warm, intimate ambiance.
+• Evening Tip: Embrace the cosy glow of the tree lights by turning off other overhead lights for a warm look.

 2. Styling Your Scene: Less is More